Accident and Sickness Medical Insurance Program

 1. What is the purpose of this FAQ document?

-This document addresses frequently asked questions about the WISE travel medica linsurance program in which you are enrolled.
-It accompanies the WISE Accident and Sickness Insurance Handbook that describes the travel insurance limits, conditions and terms.
-Please note that this FAQ document addresses coverage issues in a broad way, and does not contain all of the policy details that govern the insurance.
-The policy itself is available from WISE Foundation upon request.
-In the event of a coverage dispute or discrepancy the wording of the policy on file will apply.
+This FAQ document addresses coverage issues in a broad way, and does not contain all of the policy details that govern the insurance.
+The insurance policy is available from WISE Foundation upon request.
+In the event of a coverage dispute or discrepancy, the wording of the policy on file will apply.
 Benefits are subject to change without notice.

 back to top